Reverb is the magic ingredient that can turn a lifeless, flat recording into a vibrant, three-dimensional masterpiece.

 Natural vs. Artificial Reverb

 In contrast, artificial reverb is generated through digital means, such as reverb units or plugins.
-Convolution Reverb is a type of artificial reverb that utilizes impulse responses – recordings of signals played in real rooms or sent through gear – to create highly realistic ambience textures.
+Convolution reverb is a type of artificial reverb that utilizes impulse responses – recordings of signals played in real rooms or sent through gear – to create highly realistic ambiance textures.

 Both natural and artificial reverb play a vital role in shaping the sound of a mix.